 One of the most widely recognized long-term risks of using Depo-Provera is its potential to decrease bone mineral density.
 The injection lowers estrogen levels, a hormone essential for maintaining strong bones.

-Over time, this can result in thinning bones or an increased risk of osteoporosis, especially in women who use the injection over several years.
+Over time, this can result in a loss of bone minerals or an increased risk of osteoporosis, especially in women who use the injection over several years.
 Because of this risk, Pfizer and many health professionals advise limiting Depo-Provera use to two years or less if other birth control options are available and suitable.

 Irregular Menstrual Bleeding and Amenorrhea